Skip to content

 Choose the right fats!

-It is therefore important to choose high-quality fat sources rather than compulsively reducing fats.
-If you include nuts, nut butters and seeds, as well as high-quality, cold-pressed vegetable oils in your diet, you are generally well supplied with lipids.
+So it's all about choosing high-quality fat sources rather than obsessively reducing fats.
+If you include nuts, nut nuts and seeds, as well as high-quality, cold-pressed vegetable oils in your diet, you will be well supplied with lipids.

-A good fat intake is only one part of holistic health.
-If you are interested in holistic health interested, then take a look at the contributions to the Cold showers, Nature and fresh air or Meditation in.
-If you would like to know more about fats and I have left a question unanswered, please leave me a comment here!
+Good fat care is just one part of holistic health.
+If you are looking for holistic health interested, then take a look at the contributions to the Cold showers, Nature and fresh air or Meditation in.
+If you want to know more about fats and I left a question unanswered, feel free to leave me a comment here!

 All the best,